aravindg250/pythomEmailAlert/README.md

 ###### 6. Have fun!

 ## Improvements for the Future
 ##### In the future I hope to be able to add a timer so that you can schedule an email to be sent.
 This will make is easier for users to send emails without having to wait.
+I also hope to expand it to all email providers such as Yahoo! and Outlook.